CoolAgam/CoolAgam/README.md

 - 👋 Hi, I’m @CoolAgam
 - 👀 I’m interested in learning AI
 - 🌱 I’m currently studying my Bachelors at QUT
-- 💞️ I’m looking to work on some new ML projects
 - 📫 Add me on discord @CoolAgam
 - ⚡ Challenge me for a chess match!
 <!---